sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

 * A default login area
 * A default ``user_block`` template which is used to display the current user and the logout link
-* 2 Admin class : User and Group
+* 2 Admin classes : User and Group
 * A default class for User and Group.

 There is a little magic in the ``SonataAdminBundle`` if the bundle detects the ``SonataUserBundle`` class, then